Completing Your Exam

 Understanding the Performance Feedback Chart

-The black bar in the graph represents the percent of items you answered correctly within each subsection.
-It’s important to keep in mind that each subsection contains a different set number of items.
-For reference, those totals are provided along with the PFC on the printout you receive at the testing center.
-Because this graph shows the percent of items correct, it’s important to remember that the graph does not represent your numerical scaled score.
+The black bars on the chart represent the percent of questions answered correctly within each subsection.
+It is important to keep in mind that each subsection contains a different set number of questions.
+For reference, those totals are provided on the right side of the chart.

-To further clarify, the farther the black bar is to the right, the more items you got correct.
-The farther the bar is to the left, the fewer items you got correct.
-For example, if the bar is halfway across the graph, you mastered approximately 50% of the content in that particular area.
-It is recommended that you concentrate on the areas where you performed the weakest, while noting the number of items per section.
+To help better gauge your performance, tick marks are provided in 25% increments.
+For example, if the black bar goes across to the middle tick mark, you answered approximately 50% of the questions in that section correctly.
+It is recommended that you concentrate on the areas where you performed the weakest, while noting the number of questions per section.

-For any other questions regarding your results, please contact The Conference at firstname.lastname@example.org or 479-442-7076.
+For any other questions regarding your results, please contact The Conference.